Frequently Asked Questions

+In its simplest terms, referred to as "buy low, sell high".
 It is also possible to profit from a stock that appears poised to decline in price – a trading opportunity most investors are either not aware of, or ever had explained to them.

 Yes, they are a part of trading.
 Even with our constantly improving analytics, events and news can break at any time and abruptly change the sentiment of institutional investors toward a stock, resulting in a sudden price trend reversal.